 No later than six months after the entry into force of the present Convention, the Conference of the States Parties shall be convened by the Secretary-General of the United Nations.
 The subsequent meetings shall be convened by the Secretary-General of the United Nations biennially or upon the decision of the Conference of States Parties.

+Any non-governmental organization, qualified in the fields to which this Convention relates, which has informed the High Commissioner of its wish to be represented at a Conference of States Parties shall be entitled to participate as an observer unless at least one third of the Parties shall be entitled to participate as an observer unless at least one third of the Parties present in the meeting raise objections.

 Article 15.
 Final Provisions